Rok Možič

-Rok Možič (born 17 January 2002) is a Slovenian volleyball player who plays for the Italian team Verona Volley and the Slovenian national team.
+Rok Možič (born 17 January 2002) is a Slovenian volleyball player who plays as an outside hitter for Verona Volley and the Slovenia national team.

 Career

 Club

 Možič started playing volleyball at the age of 7 in the youth teams of OK Maribor.
 In 2021, he won the Slovenian Championship with Maribor, having beaten ACH Volley in the finals.

-In the summer of 2021, Možič signed his first contract abroad with the Italian team Verona Volley.
+In the summer of 2021, Možič signed his first contract abroad with Verona Volley in Italy.

 National team

-Možič made his maiden appearance for the Slovenian national team at the age of 17 at the European Qualifying Tournament for the 2020 Olympic Games.
-In 2021, the Slovenian national team, including Možič, made it to the final of the European Championship, where they lost to Italy.
+Možič made his maiden appearance for the Slovenia national team at the age of 17 at the European Qualifying Tournament for the 2020 Olympic Games.
+In 2021, Slovenia, including Možič, made it to the final of the European Championship, where they lost to Italy.

 Personal life

 Both his parents were volleyball players.
 His father, Peter Možič, is a volleyball coach.